apptainer/singularity-userdocs/running_services.rst

 containers.
 If you use commands like ``run``, ``exec`` and ``shell`` to interact with processes in the container, you are running Singularity containers in the foreground.
 Singularity, also lets you run containers in a "detached" or "daemon" mode which can run different services in the background.
-A 'service' is essentially a process running in the background that multiple different clients can use.
+A "service" is essentially a process running in the background that multiple different clients can use.
 For example, a web server or a database.
 To run services in a Singularity container one should use *instances*.
 A container instance is a